 This history of the Newfoundland magistracy begins with the first appointment of local justices of the peace in 1729.
 From the outset the British government tried to address the apparent dearth of formal legal training and institutions in Newfoundland.
 Raised initially in the Privy Council, a proposal to send guidebooks to accompany the new commissions of the peace was eagerly adopted by the Board of Trade.
 Before sailing from Spithead, the Newfoundland squadron took aboard 13 copies of King William's Act, one bundle of the acts relating to Trade and Navigation, as well as 11 sets of Shaw's Practical Justice of the Peace.
 Each copy of the manual had the name of one of the island's principal towns embossed in gold letters on the cover.

-When Governor Henry Osborne arrived in HMS Squirrel in the summer of 1729, he summoned the principal inhabitants to St. John's harbour and publicly read his commission.
-In the weeks before the squadron returned to England, Osborne had to institute the basic elements of the new legal system, most notably the justices of the peace.
+When Governor Henry Osborn arrived in HMS Squirrel in the summer of 1729, he summoned the principal inhabitants to St. John's harbour and publicly read his commission.
+In the weeks before the squadron returned to England, Osborn had to institute the basic elements of the new legal system, most notably the justices of the peace.

 The Newfoundland commission of the peace, he later confessed, had been quickly drawn up as best he could manage before receiving orders from the Admiralty to set sail.
 It combined the form of the English commission of the peace with additional directions for observing the laws and customs of Newfoundland.
 On the one hand, it included the standard directives given to English justices of the peace: magistrates were to ensure that those who broke the peace either found sufficient security or were imprisoned; they were empowered, for example, to convict those who committed fraud through false weights and measures or sold food contrary to English ordinances.
 They were also required to hold general quarter sessions according to common law.
 These provisions were essentially the same as those contained in commissions of the peace issued throughout Georgian England.